The Volunteer Experience

 Through our faculty and student leaders, we are able to engage volunteers in reflective interaction surrounding their experiences as a volunteer.
 This component of the Community Engagement Program provides a forum for participants to share questions, challenges, and successes experienced while working in the community.
 It is an essential element of the service-learning experience.
 Through discussion and written reflection, students are afforded the opportunities to gain personal insight as well as a better understanding of the context in which their community work takes place.

 Our students receive supervision from Phillips Academy faculty members and on-site volunteer supervisors.
 Most of our off-campus volunteers work directly with an organization's volunteer coordinator.
 On-campus volunteer endeavors are supervised by Phillips Academy faculty volunteers.

 Continual evaluation of our program and our student volunteers helps us maintain a our high standard of programming.
 At the end of each term, community partners are invited to evaluate our program and our students.
-At this time, we also invite volunteers to evaluate their community service experience so we are able to constantly improve our program.
+At this time, we also invite volunteers to evaluate their experience so we are able to constantly improve our program.

 Most student evaluation is informal, coming throughout the term from community partner supervisors, faculty coordinators and peers.
-Depending on the project, students may be asked to complete periodic evaluations of their service experience.
+Depending on the project, students may be asked to complete periodic evaluations of their experience.
 All participants are encouraged to share their experience with other students and adults on campus for additional feedback, encouragement and perspective.

-Program Coordinators' leadership development program includes regular meetings with a faculty mentor, a series of workshops and meetings at the beginning of the school year, and ongoing group training sessions throughout the year.
+Student Coordinators' leadership development program includes regular meetings with a faculty mentor, a series of workshops and meetings at the beginning of the school year, and ongoing group training sessions throughout the year.